Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 When Can The Scale Be Helpful?

-Your journey is always changing, your goals are always evolving, and this can play a role in whether the scale can be helpful to you right now or not.
+Your journey and goals are always changing, and this can affect whether the scale is helpful to you right now or not.
 The scale can be a very important piece of data, but it does not have to be.

-Let’s break down different reasons why the scale could be worth paying a little extra attention.
+Let’s break down different reasons why the scale could be worth paying a little extra attention to.

 • Do you have a VERY specific goal you are trying to reach?